Investigating the transverse-momentum- and pseudorapidity-dependent flow vector decorrelation in p--Pb collisions with a Multi-Phase Transport model: RESULTS AND DISCUSSION

-Figure~\ref{Fig: Pt Decorr} shows the $p_{\mathrm{T}}$-dependent $v_{2}\{2\}/v_{2}[2\}$ ratio in 0--20\%, 20--40\%, and 40--60\% centrality classes obtained from the AMPT model with different configurations, compared to the ALICE data points~\cite{ALICE:2017lyf}.
-For direct comparison with the data, nonflow subtraction is not applied here.
-The impact of the partonic scattering on the ratio can be seen by comparing the results from Par1, Par2, and Par3, as shown in Fig.~\ref{Fig: Pt Decorr} (top).
-The ratio obtained from larger parton scattering cross section (Par2) is slightly higher than the results from Par1.
-On the other hand, a large deviation to unity is observed when the cross section is set to $\sigma=0$ mb (Par3).
-It may attribute to the break of factorization from the nonflow, since the parton scattering process was proved to be the main contribution to the flow in small collision systems~\cite{Tang:2023wcd}.
 The effect from varying the initial conditions via the Lund string parameters, $a$ and $b$, can be seen by comparing the results from Par4 and Par1, as shown in Fig.~\ref{Fig: Pt Decorr} (top).
 One can see that the $v_{2}\{2\}$/$v_{2}[2]$ ratio obtained with larger Lund $a$ and $b$ (Par4) is lower in the most 0--20\% collisions.
-With the increaing of the centralities, the resuts from Par4 are enhanced, and finally are hihger than the results from Par1.
+With the increainsg of the centralities, the resuts from Par4 are enhanced, and finally are hihger than the results from Par1.
 The effects from the hadronic scatterings are studied by varying the cutoff time of hadronic rescatterings, which can seen in the comparison of the results of Par1, Par5 and Par6, as shown in Fig.~\ref{Fig: Pt Decorr} (bottom).
 The $v_{2}\{2\}$/$v_{2}[2]$ ratio from Par1 and Par6 are consistent within uncertainties from the central to peripheral collisions, indicating that the impact from hadronic scatterings on the flow vector fluctuations are negligible.
 It is consistent with the previous findings that the hadronic scatterings have almost no effects on the $p_{\mathrm{T}}$-differential $v_{2}$ in p--Pb collisions~\cite{Tang:2023wcd}.
 For the case of Par5, where both the resonance decay and the hadronic scatterings are turn off, the $v_{2}\{2\}$/$v_{2}[2]$ ratio is lower at $p_{\mathrm{T}}<0.8$ GeV/$c$ but higher at $p_{\mathrm{T}}>1.4$ GeV/$c$ compare to the results of Par1 and Par6.
-It is expected since the decay processes convert high-$p_{\mathrm{T}}$ hadrons into low-$p_{\mathrm{T}}$ particles, thereby shifting the overall ratio toward the low-$p_{\mathrm{T}}$ region.
-One can see that the results of all configurations underestimate the data, suggesting that the model needs further tuning.
+It is expected since the decay processes convert high-$p_{\mathrm{T}}$ hadrons into low-$p_{\mathrm{T}}$ particles.
+One can see that the results of all configurations underestimate the data, suggesting that the model needs further tuning, particularly of the initial conditions and parton scattering processes.
+The effect from varying the initial conditions via the Lund string parameters, $a$ and $b$, can be seen by comparing the results from Par4 and Par1, as shown in Fig.~\ref{Fig: Pt Decorr} (top).
+One can see that the $v_{2}\{2\}$/$v_{2}[2]$ ratio obtained with larger Lund $a$ and $b$ (Par4) is lower in the most 0--20\% collisions.
+With the increainsg of the centralities, the resuts from Par4 are enhanced, and finally are hihger than the results from Par1.
+The effects from the hadronic scatterings are studied by varying the cutoff time of hadronic rescatterings, which can seen in the comparison of the results of Par1, Par5 and Par6, as shown in Fig.~\ref{Fig: Pt Decorr} (bottom).
+The $v_{2}\{2\}$/$v_{2}[2]$ ratio from Par1 and Par6 are consistent within uncertainties from the central to peripheral collisions, indicating that the impact from hadronic scatterings on the flow vector fluctuations are negligible.
+It is consistent with the previous findings that the hadronic scatterings have almost no effects on the $p_{\mathrm{T}}$-differential $v_{2}$ in p--Pb collisions.
+For the case of Par5, where both the resonance decay and the hadronic scatterings are turn off, the $v_{2}\{2\}$/$v_{2}[2]$ ratio is lower at $p_{\mathrm{T}}<0.8$ GeV/$c$ but higher at $p_{\mathrm{T}}>1.4$ GeV/$c$ compare to the results of Par1 and Par6.
+It is expected since the decay processes convert high-$p_{\mathrm{T}}$ hadrons into low-$p_{\mathrm{T}}$ particles.
+One can see that the results of all configurations underestimate the data, suggesting that the model needs further tuning, particularly of the initial conditions and parton scattering processes.